Who is eligible to submit solution briefs?

 How is intellectual property treated and protected?

 Prior to the start of a project, it is important that a company identify rights in pre-existing data.
 In general, companies retain ownership of IP assets created during the effort.
-DoD is usually licensed certain rights to use these assets in accordance with the agreed OTA (i.e., pilot contract) terms and conditions.
+DoD is usually licensed certain rights to use these assets in accordance with the agreed OT (i.e., pilot contract) terms and conditions.
 These rights control, inter alia, how DoD can use, disclose, or reproduce company-owned proprietary information.

 What are the different ways IP is licensed under an OT agreement (i.e., pilot contract)?

 Unlimited Rights.
 These give DoD the ability to use, disclose, reproduce, prepare derivative works, distribute copies, and perform publicly, in any manner and for any purpose, and to have or permit others to do so (absent any separate security classification or export control restriction).
-We usually don't need this and do not anticipate awarding any OTAs (i.e., pilot contracts) with unlimited rights.
+We usually don't need this and do not anticipate awarding any OT agreements (i.e., pilot contracts) with unlimited rights.

 Government Purpose Rights.
 These give DoD the ability to use, modify, reproduce, release, perform, display, or disclose data only within the Government (including competitive re-procurement).
 However, DoD cannot release the data for any commercial purpose.